mragsac/awesome-complex-trait-genetics/README.md

 - [FOCUS](https://github.com/mancusolab/ma-focus) FOCUS (Fine-mapping Of CaUsal gene Sets) is software to fine-map transcriptome-wide association study statistics at genomic risk regions

 - [cTWAS](https://github.com/xinhe-lab/ctwas) Causal-TWAS (cTWAS) jointly models genetically regulated expression and the direct effects of genetic variants on the phenotype

+- [TCSC](https://github.com/TiffanyAmariuta/TCSC?tab=readme-ov-file#dependencies) TCSC (Tissue co-regulation score regression) is a tool to identify causal tissues in diseases and complex traits using TWAS and GWAS summary statistics computed from FUSION.

 ## Simulation